francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   Delta_3 &= x: unique, space x.y: shared, space x.y: top
   $
   The judgment "$Delta_1 ctx$" is derivable meaning that $Delta_1$ is a well-formed context.
 However, the judgments "$Delta_2 ctx$" and "$Delta_3 ctx$" are not derivable meaning that $Delta_2$ and $Delta_3$ are not well-formed contexts.
 Indeed, they are not well-formed because $x$ appears twice in $Delta_2$ and $x.f$ appears twice in $Delta_3$.
 ]

-=== Lookup<cap:lookup>

-#display-rules(
-  Lookup-Base, Lookup-Rec,
-  Lookup-Default, "",
-)

-Lookup rules define a (partial) function that, given a well-formed context, returns the annotations associated with a given path

-When the path is explicitly contained within the context, the function returns the corresponding annotation.
-If a field access ($p.f$) is not explicitly present in the context, the function returns the annotations specified in the class declaration.
-This concept, formalized by Lookup-Default, is crucial as it ensures that contexts remain finite, even when handling recursive classes.
-However, if a variable ($x$) is not present in the context, its lookup cannot be derived.

-It is important to note that the lookup function returns the annotations associated with a path based on the context or the class declaration, rather than determining the actual ownership status of that path.

-$ \_inangle(\_): Delta -> p -> alpha beta $

-#example[
-  Given a context: $ Delta = x : shared, space x.f : unique $
-  The result of the lookup for $x.f$ is the following: $ Delta inangle(x.f) = unique $ However, since $x$ is shared, there can be multiple references accessing $x$.
-This implies there can be multiple references accessing $x.f$, meaning that $x.f$ is also shared.
-  This behavior is intended and a function able to provide the actual ownership of a reference will be defined in the next sections.
-]

-#example[
-  Given class $C$, context $Delta$ and variable $x$ such that: $ class C(f: shared) in P \ Delta = x : unique \ type(x.f) = shared $
-  The result of the lookup for $x.f$ is the following: $ Delta inangle(x.f) = shared $
-  Since $x.f in.not Delta$, the lookup returns the default annotation, which is the one declared in the class signature.
-]

 == Sub-Paths and Sup-Paths